swrlab/swrlab/PRINCIPLES.md

 ## Code Structure & Testing

 Code should be readable, understandable, and clean.
 It should include inline comments for documentation about specific steps.
 Overall documentation should be written in separate Markdown files.
-We prefer English for file names, variables, comments, and documentation to keep it universal and avoid unclear "_Denglisch_" (German + English) combinations.
+We prefer English for filenames, variables, comments, and documentation to keep it universal and avoid unclear "_Denglisch_" (German + English) combinations.

 Modules and artifacts used in multiple projects should be managed in a central place to avoid redundancy and to benefit from adaptability (e.g. `@swrlab/node-utils`).